 By 2030, the data center equipment market, anchored by continued year-on-year expansion primarily in the United States, is expected to grow to a global scale of ¥8 trillion.
-By combining decades of technology in the areas of power generation, HVAC, and control systems, MHI Group is developing solutions seeking utility-side decarbonization and high efficiency for data centers in a push to capture the largest share of this market.
+By combining decades of technology in the areas of power the world's largest data center market.
+Adding MHI Group's technological capabilities to their robust service network will allow us to develop a solutions business for data centers.